stevenrobertson/sd-docs/report/filtering2.md

 coverage limitations and accuracy errors.

 - Because we don't know the shape of the attractor analytically, we can't sample it directly; we must follow it along the IFS.
+We use random sampling to approximate the IFS with Monte Carlo methods.
 This means that the IFS will jump around from location to location within the image in a generally unpredictable pattern.
 Because of this jumping, any errors in the image show up as point noise, rather than along contours as with